The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

           </ul>
         </td>
         <td>
           Build effective agents using Model Context Protocol and simple workflow patterns.
-See the <a href="https://the-ai-alliance.github.io/ai-in-finance-example-app/" target="_blank">Example Application for AI in Finance</a>, discussed <a href="#agent-knowledge-and-tool-foundations">below</a>, which is built with this toolkit.
+See the <a href="https://the-ai-alliance.github.io/ai-in-finance-example-app/" target="_blank">Deep Research Agent for Finance</a>, discussed <a href="#agent-knowledge-and-tool-foundations">below</a>, which is built with this toolkit.
 (Principal developer: <a href="https://www.lastmileai.dev/" target="_blank">LastMile AI</a>)
         </td>
       </tr>
       <tr>